gehlotds/A-Not-A-Signal-Detection-Theory-Dashboard/README.md

 ## Citation

-If you use this tool in your research, please consider citing:

 ```
 Green, D. M., & Swets, J. A. (1966).
 Signal detection theory and psychophysics.
 Wiley.
 ```

-## License

-[Include your chosen license here - MIT, GPL-3, etc.]

 ## Acknowledgments